-- 20.3.1 In order to register for and compete in a Youth National Championships event, an athlete must have an active USA Climbing Competitor Membership. - 20.3.2 The Youth National Championships competition shall have a first registration round, where it: - a) should open the Monday immediately after the last Youth Divisional Championship; and - b) shall have a normal period duration of at least three (3) days; and - c) shall be open to competitors with first round registration eligibility.
+- 20.3.1 In order to register for and compete in a Youth National Championships event, an athlete must have an active USA Climbing Competitor Membership. - 20.3.2 The Youth National Championships competition shall have Extended and Late Registration periods.